 This course considers the special needs and nursing care of the maternity patient, fetus, and the newborn.
 Medical and /or surgical conditions of the pediatric patient and the accompanying family dynamics are also presented with emphasis on preventive medicine.
-Principles of growth and development from the prenatal period through adolescence are incorporated.
+Principles of growth and development of the child are incorporated.
 Clinical experience occurs in the maternal/newborn nursing setting.
-SP/SU